MicrosoftDocs/powerbi-docs/powerbi-docs/supported-languages-countries-regions.md

 ms.service: powerbi
 ms.subservice: powerbi-service
 ms.topic: conceptual
-ms.date: 10/03/2019
+ms.date: 04/23/2020
 ms.author: maggies

 LocalizationGroup: Get started
 ---
 # Supported languages and countries/regions for Power BI

-This article lists supported languages and countries/regions for the Power BI service, Power BI Desktop, and Power BI documentation.
+This article covers supported languages and countries/regions for the Power BI service, Power BI Desktop, and Power BI documentation.

 ## Countries and regions where Power BI is available
 For a list of countries and regions where Power BI is available, see the [international availability list](https://products.office.com/business/international-availability).